Tdenhof/Cytosim/Machine Learning/README.md

 # Machine Learning Applications
 For future use, this model can be used to identify timing, location, frequency, number of holes, and size of holes in a Cytosim Simulation
-See Cytosim_MachineLearning notebook for example use
+See DetectionExample notebook for example use